Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Methods

-We make progress by noting that terms such $c_{p', \uparrow}^\dag c_{p, \uparrow} + c_{-p, \downarrow}^\dag c_{-p', \downarrow}$ can be written in terms of Bogolyubov quasi-particle operators as: $c_{p', \uparrow}^\dag c_{p, \uparrow} + c_{-p, \downarrow}^\dag c_{-p', \downarrow} = t(p,p')(\gamma_{p, \uparrow}^\dag\gamma_{p',\uparrow}+\gamma_{-p, \downarrow}^\dag\gamma_{-p',\downarrow})+m(p,p')(\gamma_{p', \uparrow}^\dag\gamma_{-p,\downarrow}^\dag-\gamma_{p, \uparrow}\gamma_{-p',\downarrow})$, where $t(p,p')$ and $m(p,p')$ are the standard coherence factors: $m(p,p') = \frac{1}{2}(1+\frac{\epsilon_p \epsilon_{p'}+\Delta^2}{E_p E_{p'}})$ and $t(p,p') = \frac{1}{2}(1+\frac{\epsilon_p \epsilon_{p'}-\Delta^2}{E_p E_{p'}})$.
+We make progress by noting that terms such $c_{p', \uparrow}^\dag c_{p, \uparrow} + c_{-p, \downarrow}^\dag c_{-p', \downarrow}$ can be written in terms of Bogolyubov quasi-particle operators as: $c_{p', \uparrow}^\dag c_{p, \uparrow} + c_{-p, \downarrow}^\dag c_{-p', \downarrow} = t(p,p')(\gamma_{p, \uparrow}^\dag\gamma_{p',\uparrow}+\gamma_{-p, \downarrow}^\dag\gamma_{-p',\downarrow})+m(p,p')(\gamma_{p', \uparrow}^\dag\gamma_{-p,\downarrow}^\dag-\gamma_{p, \uparrow}\gamma_{-p',\downarrow})$, where $t(p,p')$ and $m(p,p')$ are the standard coherence factors: $m^2(p,p') = \frac{1}{2}(1+\frac{\epsilon_p \epsilon_{p'}+\Delta^2}{E_p E_{p'}})$ and $t^2(p,p') = \frac{1}{2}(1+\frac{\epsilon_p \epsilon_{p'}-\Delta^2}{E_p E_{p'}})$.
 Using this, we can express the square of our desired matrix elements as: $|\bra{I} H_{bath} \ket{F}_{q,\lambda}|^2 = g_{k-q, \lambda}^2 m^2(k,q) (1-\nu_{q, \downarrow}) (1-\nu_{k, \uparrow}) n_{ph}(k-q, \lambda)$, where $\nu_q$ is the occupation number of a quasi-particle at momentum $q$ and $n_{ph}(k-q, \lambda)$ is the occupation number of a phonon at momentum $k-q$ and polarization $\lambda$ in the initial state $\ket{I}$.
 Note that while $\ket{I}$ is a pure state, the rate will be averaged over occupation numbers given by the ensemble from which $\ket{I}$ is drawn from, as prescribed above.

-Computing the sum over $q$ in the continuum, we introduce the standard Bogolyubov density of states---for a quasi-particle at energy $E$, the DOS goes as $\rho(E) = \frac{E}{\sqrt{E^2-\Delta^2}}$---and phonon spectral density $F(\Omega)$, weighted by the square of the matrix element $\alpha^2(\Omega)$, averaged over the Fermi surface.
-Specifically, borrowing notation from Ref. \cite{Scalapino}, we define:
+Computing the sum over $q$ in the continuum, we introduce the standard Bogolyubov density of states---for a quasi-particle at energy $E$, the DOS goes as $\rho(E) = \frac{E}{\sqrt{E^2-\Delta^2}}$---and phonon spectral density $F(\Omega)$, weighted by the square of the matrix element $\alpha^2(\Omega)$, averaged over the Fermi surface\cite{Scalapino}.
+We note that while taking such an $\alpha^2(\Omega)F(\Omega)$ is appropriate for interactions with a low-frequency bath, given that the electronic density of states changes dramatically at higher-frequencies, naively using such an $\alpha^2(\Omega)F(\Omega)$ would be inappropriate in this context.

-Using these definitions and our computation of the matrix element above, we arrive at our result for the rate at which quasi-particles are generated by the scattering of Cooper pairs with low-frequency phonons:
+Using our computation of the matrix element above, we arrive at our result for the rate at which quasi-particles are generated by the scattering of Cooper pairs with low-frequency phonons: